CellarPro Air Handler 6500 Horizontal #7090

 - Compressor Heater #1727: protects the unit when installed in environments that drop down to 20F.

-- Fan Cycling Switch #6972: supports the unit in temperatures below 20F and as low as -20F when configured with Electronic Control and combined with our compressor heater. - Included
+- Fan Cycling Switch #6972: supports the unit in temperatures below 20F and as low as -20F when configured with Electronic Control and combined with our compressor heater. - Fan Cycling Switch is Included

 Remote Control & Probe